Brelage/Bazaar/README.md

 pip install -r requirements.txt
 ```

-3. store session cookies in store_locations.json file:
+3. store session cookies in the config file:
 When opening any of the webpages of the REWE supermarket in a browser, a pop-up window shows up asking for a postcode to find the closest supermarket.
 In order to inform the Scraper which supermarket to scrape, a cookie with the name "_rdfa" needs to be sent along with the http request, with _rdfa being a session cookie that informs the website about the desired store.
-Since automated cookie generation isn't implemented yet, you need to extract this cookie from your own browser session after you have selected a store location and save it in the the store_locations.json file (see the store_locations_example.json file as reference).
+Since automated cookie generation isn't implemented yet, you need to extract this cookie from your own browser session after you have selected a store location and save it in the the config file in the LOCATIONS variable.
+The structure of LOCATIONS is a Python dictionary where the key is the store's location and the value is the session cookie associated with that location.

-4. initialise the database using Alembic.
+1. initialise the database using Alembic.
-For this, a .env file needs to be configured with the URL to the database.
+For this, the config file needs to be configured with the URL to the database.
-The .env.example file is configured for an implementation of this program using SQLite.
-It can be used as a reference.
-If another type of Database Management System like MySQL or PostgreSQL is intended to be used for this program, then adjust accordingly.
+By default, the config file is configured for an implementation of this program using SQLite.
+If a SQLite database is fine, then no changes need to be made.
+If another type of Database Management System like MySQL or PostgreSQL is intended to be used for this program, then adjust the config file and the database_engine.py script accordingly, passing in credentials.
+Alternatively, a .env file or an external secrets manager can be used as well, though this would require more adjustments.

 In order for the program to run properly, a database needs to be initialised, preferably using Alembic.
 For this, simply run the following commands:
 ```